-There are a lot of factors to consider when buying your child a bike throughout his or her various stages of development.
-But, one of the most important, without question, is the bicycle's braking system.
+There are a lot of factors to consider when buying your child a bike but one of the most important is the bicycle's braking system.

-This topic tends to draw some surprisingly-strong opinions depending on who you talk to.
-While some people see no problem with coaster brakes (aka, foot or back-pedal brakes) early on, others are vehemently opposed to them right from the start.
+Which brake type to use draws some divided opinions.
+Some parents see no problem with kids using coaster brakes (aka, foot or back-pedal brakes) when learning to ride, while others are opposed to them right from the start.
 Either way, there are two fundamental truths here:

-In this article, we'll break down the differences between coaster and hand brakes along with their pros and cons.
-This article is not a technical look at the different mechanisms of the brakes.
-Instead, our goal is to smarten you up on the overall options so that you can make a sound decision about what's best for your child.
+In this article, we'll break down the differences between coaster and hand brakes along with their pros and cons so that you can make a sound decision about what's best for your child.